Skip to content

 It is the responsibility of the person who has doubts about capacity to be satisfied, based upon the evidence available to them that an impairment or disturbance of the mind or brain exists.

 If an impairment of, or a disturbance in the functioning of the mind or brain exists it must then be established whether or not that impairment or disturbance is the reason that a person is unable to make a decision.
-Only then can they be deemed to lack capacity.
+Only then can they properly be found to lack capacity to make a particular decision.

-Under section 7 of the Mental Capacity Act, any service provided to an adult who lacks capacity to consent to receiving it is still chargeable, so long as it is necessary based on the person's circumstances and needs.
+Under section 7 of the Mental Capacity Act, where necessary goods or service are provided to an adult who lacks capacity to consent to receiving them, the adult must pay a reasonable price for them.
+What constitutes necessary goods and services is based on the person's circumstances and needs.

 Under Section 5 of the Act it is lawful for a Decision Maker to arrange services to meet the needs of a person who lacks capacity, so long as: